 “During my MRI, I was told that for the 30 minutes of the procedure it was imperative that I not move a muscle.
 If you’ve ever had an MRI, you know what it sounds like — as though the capsule is being bombed by some alien force.
 So, what did I do?
 I meditated.
 Without that skill, I honestly think I would’ve completely freaked out.
 With meditation, it was a piece of cake.”

 2. The Eye of the Hurricane: Calming the Emotions

 Fear, anxiety, anger and depression can paralyze us at a time when we need to take action and deal with adversity.
 Often our ability to find a solution depends on gaining distance from the problem.
-Meditation allows us to go beyond the state of agitation and obsessive thoughts to a state of inner peace and steadiness.
+Transcendental Meditation allows us to go beyond the state of agitation and obsessive thoughts to a state of inner peace and steadiness.

 Meditation may not necessarily provide answers during the session — and it doesn’t have to.
 Meditators report that the deep coherent rest of meditation washes away stress, increases inner wakefulness and harmonizes emotions.
 Afterward, we feel a burden has lifted and we can more confidently navigate difficult waters.

 When caught up in the storm, it’s easy to blame others or circumstances — easy to feel fear, resentment, and confusion.
 The best answers come from our own inner truth, that tender level of intuition from where we can see the bigger picture, admit our fault, forgive others, and maybe even find the blessing in disguise.